meepdeew/practical-common-lisp-texi/README.md

 for bar.
 @end itemize

-green font!
-‘Here's how you do it—and why’
+‘Here's how you make green font!’